 The site is known to contain Acid Sulfate Soils.
 An Acid Sulfate Soils Management Plan will be required prior to the disturbance of the site as part of the remediation process.
 Existing controls within Clause 6.1 of Parramatta LEP 2011 relating to acid sulphate soils will apply to all future development applications for the site.
+See also column 4.1 in Table 3 below.

-6. Is the planning proposal consistent with applicable Ministerial Directions (s.
+3.2.4 Is the planning proposal consistent with applicable Ministerial Directions (s.
 117 directions)?